DataDog/documentation/content/en/network_monitoring/devices/snmp_metrics.md

 ## Installation

-Network Device Monitoring relies on the SNMP Integration included in the [Datadog Agent][1] package.
-Ensure you are using Agent v7.32+.
-No additional installation is necessary.
+Network Device Monitoring relies on the SNMP Integration included in the [Datadog Agent][1] package, and supports all three versions of SNMP: SNMPv1, SNMPv2, and SNMPv3.
+During discovery, the SNMP port (default 161) is polled.
+A device is considered discovered if there is a response and a matching profile.

+## Pre-requisites

+Agent v7.32+

 ## How it works